addosampong/db-capstone-project/readme.md

     END

-**Assumptions made**: We assume that the if the booking will be added after checking the constraints, the current data and time that the booking is going to be added should be the BookingDate and BookingSlot, and these should be part of the data to be inserted into the Bookings table
+**Assumptions made**: We assume that the if the booking will be added after checking the constraints, the current date and time that the booking is going to be added should be the BookingDate and BookingSlot, and these should be part of the data to be inserted into the Bookings table.
+We also assume that for every new booking, the first employee to receive the order is the Receptionist who has an EmployeeID of 6.

 #### Task 2: Create UpdateBooking stored procedure